 4. Keep Up Your Strength

 Healthy, strong muscles are a key requirement to maintaining a pain-free, injury-free body, optimal flexibility and solid bone mass.
 Many active seniors enjoy going to their local gym and using free weight and circuit machines to keep muscles strong, but if going to the gym is not your scene, you can do many easy strengthening exercise at home.
-You can purchase light weights or resistance bands in order to step up your routine.
+You can purchase light weights orin order to step up your routine.
 Talk to your doctor too about other strength exercises you can be incorporating specific to the activities you like to do.

 5. Recover Smart After Exercise

 Recovery is important for athletes of any age and ability.
 To expand and grow your muscles, exercise creates cellular changes in muscle structure as microdamage.
 After any exercise, it’s important to feed your body with the right micronutrients.
 Keep adequately hydrated during and after exercise.
 Use a hydration calculator every day to stay on top of your fluid intake.
-Reach for snacks that are either vegetable-, fruit- or protein-based instead of sugary or carbohydrate-loaded treats such as chips or crackers.
+Reach for snacks that are either vegetable, fruit, or protein-based instead of sugary or carbohydrate-loaded treats such as chips or crackers.